Calendar Girl (song)

 "Calendar Girl" is a song by Neil Sedaka.
 The music was composed by Sedaka and the lyrics by Howard Greenfield.
-Recorded in 1959 and released in December 1960 as a single, it was a Top-5 hit single for Sedaka, peaking at No. 4 on the US charts, No. 3 in Australia, and No. 1 on the Canadian and Japanese charts.
+Released in December 1960 as a single, it was a hit single for Sedaka, peaking at No. 4 on the US charts, No. 3 in Australia, and No. 1 on the Canadian (3 weeks) and Japanese charts.

 Background

-Howard Greenfield got the inspiration for the song title from an old film (Calendar Girl) listing in TV Guide.
 Sedaka borrowed inspiration from multiple sources for the music, incorporating a shuffle beat after hearing "Personality" by Lloyd Price, a chord progression that was common in the music of Al Jolson and Eddie Cantor, along with another progression from the end of Ricky Nelson's hit record "Travelin' Man."

 Record producer Joe Viglione, writing for AllMusic, describes the song as a G-rated calendar of pin-ups such as Betty Grable and Marilyn Monroe, using verbal rather than visual imagery.
 Each month gives a different reason for the singer's affection for the titular character, and September—"I light the candles at your sweet sixteen"—was a lyrical motif that Howard Greenfield frequently used at the time, including "Happy Birthday Sweet Sixteen," released later the same year.
 Other months in the song reference Valentine's Day in February, the Easter Bunny in April, a junior prom in May and June.

 Instrumentation on the song was provided by Stan Applebaum and His Orchestra, with Gary Chester on drums.
-Recording of the song required 26 takes over a three-hour period.

 The song was released to a 45 rpm single backed with a country-and-western song, "The Same Old Fool".
 Both songs were also released on a Compact 33 Single, a short-lived format that RCA Victor promoted in the early 1960s.